lorenzifrancesco/rust-waves/README.md

-# Simple Nonlinear Schrodinger Equation solver in Rust
+# Simple Nonlinear Schrödinger Equation solver in Rust
 ## Objectives of the package
 - Learn Rust project management
 - Learn the actual language